Mar 13, 2023

 • The effective percentage pixel area should be the same for the different sensors

-• The sensor sensitivities (optical and quantum efficiencies) should be the same
+• The sensor sensitivities (optical and quantum efficiencies) should be similar

 • And many more...

 Pixel area is the only variable changing with a theoretically equivalent comparison.
-Let me know if you found an example of two or more sensor sizes (cameras) with these criteria.
+Let me know when you find an example of two or more sensor sizes (cameras) with equivalent characteristics.

 Best